johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

 you.
 The sooner you can start off in that direction, the further you will be able to go.
 It is hard to be wildly successful at anything you aren't obsessed with.

-[^1]: A comment response I wrote on HN:

-One of the biggest reasons I'm excited about basic income is the amount of human potential it will unleash by freeing more people to take risks.

-Until then, if you aren't born lucky, you have to claw your way up for awhile before you can take big swings.
-If you are born in extreme poverty, then this is super difficult :(

-It is obviously an incredible shame and waste that opportunity is so unevenly distributed.
-But I've witnessed enough people be born with the deck stacked badly against them and go on to incredible success to know it's possible.
-I am deeply aware of the fact that I personally would not be where I am if I weren't born incredibly lucky.

-Thanks to Brian Armstrong, Greg Brockman, Dalton Caldwell, Diane von Furstenberg, Maddie Hall, Drew Houston, Vinod Khosla, Jessica Livingston, Jon Levy, Luke Miles (6 drafts!), Michael Moritz, Ali Rowghani, Michael Seibel, Peter Thiel, Tracy Young and Shivon Zilis for reviewing drafts of this, and thanks especially to Lachy Groom for help writing it.

 # What I wish someone had told me

 Oh, and now he's written